Human vs Machine: What AI Still Can’t Do in B2B Sales

 Let’s give credit where it’s due.
 AI in B2B sales has changed the game in several ways:

-• Consistency: AI doesn’t skip steps.
-It follows process without fatigue, making it ideal for volume-heavy prospecting.
+- Consistency: AI doesn’t skip steps.
+It follows a process without fatigue, making it ideal for volume-heavy prospecting.

 For high-volume, low-complexity outreach, AI in B2B sales delivers.
 And as a modern SDR outsourcing provider, we use that technology ourselves.
 We’d be behind the curve if we didn’t.